 - Is there newer, better equipment available?

-If a piece of equipment isn’t pulling its weight, it might be time to sell it or replace it.
+If equipment isn’t performing as expected, it may be time to consider selling or replacing it.
 Don’t get emotionally attached to your stuff.
 Think of it as a tool to help you make money, and if it’s not doing that, it’s time to move on.

 Current Vs. Noncurrent Assets